 Do You Need to Litigate?

 Litigation isn’t necessarily the best way to solve a dispute.
-Sometimes, contracts (if present) specify how to resolve disputes, usually with the intention of keeping the matter outside of court.
+Sometimes, a contract, if there is one, will specify how to resolve disputes, usually with the intention of keeping the matter outside of court.
 This is usually the best way to solve the problem, as it will almost certainly be less expensive and less time-consuming.
 However, that does not mean you do not need a lawyer, since it could be prudent to have an attorney review the contract; doubly so if the terms of dispute resolution are not favorable to you.

 Robinson & Henry’s arbitration attorneys are hand-picked for their negotiation and analytical skills.
 From settlement to enforcement of arbitration awards, we can help you build a case, set up the arbitration, and enforce any award.
 With Robinson & Henry, you do not just hire an attorney, you get a team of litigation experts who can recommend the most prudent course of action for your case.

-What to Look for in a Highlands Ranch Attorney
+What to Look for in a Highlands Ranch Litigation Attorney

 The best Highlands Ranch attorneys have specific qualities that suit them to their jobs.
 Great litigators make the most of the facts and circumstances they have to work with; the most successful tend to have a track record of getting results, both in and out of the courtroom.
 This means they have to be good negotiators and great with people.